bhazzard/sketchwithus/README.md

 vagrant ssh
 </pre>

 The project is mounted at /vagrant in the VM.
-You can do your work from that directory and commit your changes from the host OS as you go.
+For reasons that I don't understand, you will not be able to run npm install from /vagrant (something about it being a shared folder).
+So the recommended workflow is to make code changes on the host and run the app from the guest so that you know you are running on a production-like environment.